2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 The opening brace MUST go on the same line, and the closing brace MUST go on the next line following the body.

-There MUST NOT be a space after the opening parenthesis of the argument list or variable list, and there MUST NOT be a space before the closing parenthesis of the argument list or variable list.
+There MUST be a space after the opening parenthesis of the argument list or variable list, and there MUST be a space before the closing parenthesis of the argument list or variable list.

 In the argument list and variable list, there MUST NOT be a space before each